quicwg/wg-materials/interim-17-10/minutes.md

 Jana: The reason to not move all of this up to the application is that you want to be careful about precise packet time.

-Igor: Seems like the uscase is to not wake up cell radio.
+Igor: Seems like the use case is to not wake up cell radio.

 Thomson: Ignore other uses, for the application: It is a clear signal to the transport that it wants to use the connection.
 The reason we have ping now, without pending pull request, is for an explicit signal by the app to keep the connection alive.

-Jana: If imple,entation says if you have streams open other than zero or one, then I'll send a ping is reasonable
+Jana: If implementation says if you have streams open other than zero or one, then I'll send a ping is reasonable

 Christian: Plenty of reasons to send ping outside of transport, e.g. tail-loss probe (TLP)